sheldonhull/digital-garden/notes/posts/2022/2022-03-10-go-templates-with-kubectl.md

 ---

-An alternative to using jsonpath with kubectl is go templates!
+An alternative to using jsonpath with kubectl is go templates!<!-- more -->

 Try switching this: